Red Currant Jelly

 © Denzil Green

-Red Currant Jelly is a clear, scarlet-tinted seedless jelly made from the juice of Red Currants, water and sugar.
+Red Currant Jelly is a clear, scarlet-tinted seedless jelly made from the juice of red currants, water and sugar.
 No pectin is require in making it.
 Red Currants are also very acidic, so no added acid is needed to make the jelly safe for canning.

 Bar-Le-Duc is a famous French jelly made from red currants.
 In French cooking, the jelly is used along with creams to flavour sauces for wine-braised boar or venison.
 This saucing technique is called "grand veneur."
 You can use it with beef and pork as well.

-On its own, the English like to serve it with lamb.
-It's the basis of the English sauce known as Cumberland Sauce.
+The English like to serve red currant jelly with lamb.
+It's also the basis of the English sauce known as Cumberland Sauce.

-Bring to a boil, then reduce to a simmer, stirring occasionally and mashing gently every now and then until until you have a pulp -- about 20 to 30 minutes.
+Bring to a boil, then reduce to a simmer, stirring occasionally and mashing gently every now and then until you have a pulp -- about 20 to 30 minutes.
 (Note: mash by hand, don't use a blender, food processor or anything electrical as that will damage the pectin.)

 Spoon into a jellybag or cloth to drain, suspended over a bowl.
 Let stand and drain at least 12 hours.
 When letting the juice drain, don't squeeze the bag or cloth to speed it up, or your jelly may well get cloudy.

 - Per 250 ml (1 cup / 8 oz) of juice, add 250 g (1 cup / 8 oz in weight) of sugar.
 You can reduce the sugar a bit if you like your jelly tarter in taste.

-After a bit, remove the pot from heat.
+After a bit, remove the saucepan from heat.
 Put a teaspoonful of jam onto a cold saucer.
 Let it cool a few minutes, and run a finger through it.
 If it wrinkles, it's done.
-If not, put pot back on heat, boil a few more minutes, then test again.
+If not, put saucepan back on heat, boil a few more minutes, then test again.
 Repeat until you get the wrinkled effect.

-Pour into sterilized jars leaving 1/2 inch (1 cm) of headspace, wipe rims, put lids on.
+Pour into jars leaving 1 cm (1/2 inch) of headspace, wipe rims, put lids on.

 Please share this information with your friends.
 They may love it.